jairzinhosantos/jairzinhosantos/README.md

 **`AI Solutions Architect • Engineer • Researcher • Speaker • AI Master's Candidate`**

-**A human passionate about technology, business, and the future.** <br>
+**A human passionate about technology, business, science and the future.** <br>

 <h2 align="left">Professional Overview</h2>

-👨‍💻 IT professional with **8+ years** in the Tech Ecosystem.
-I specialize in designing **impactful and scalable Generative AI solution architectures**.
-With extensive experience across **hundreds of projects** in Latin America, I’ve worked in diverse industries such as banking, insurance, telecom, retail, mining, healthcare, and more.
+IT professional with **8+ years** in the Tech Ecosystem.
+I specialize in designing **impactful and scalable Generative AI and data-driven solutions**,with a holistic, cross-functional view of business strategy.
+I've led **hundreds of projects** across Latin America in industries such as banking, insurance, telecom, retail, mining, health, and more.

-Currently, I serve as an **AI Solutions Architect** at Latam Consultancy, leading the design and implementation of cutting-edge AI solutions.
-I’m also actively building a **global community** focused on advancing Generative AI technologies.
+Currently, I serve as an **AI Solutions Architect** at a AI Leading Consultancy in Latin America, where I lead the design and implementation of cutting-edge AI solutions.
+I'm also pursuing a **Master's in Artificial Intelligence** to deepen my technical and strategic capabilities, while actively contributing to the global AI community through talks, training, and collaborative innovation.

 <h2 align="left">Core Expertise</h2>

-🚀 **Highlights of My Work:**
+**Highlights of My Work:**
+- **Artificial Intelligence:** Design of AI solutions using **cutting-edge models**, with a focus on **enterprise applications**.
 - **Solution Architecture:** Designing end-to-end GenAI architectures for **cloud, on-premise, and hybrid environments**.
-- **Development:** Building solutions using **state-of-the-art AI models** and scalable techniques.
+- **Development:** Building solutions using **state-of-the-art AI models** and modern development practices.
 - **User-Centric Design (UX):** Crafting **human-centered solutions** that prioritize user experience.
-- **Leadership:** Guiding **cross-functional teams** with a 360° vision to achieve strategic business objectives.
+- **Leadership:** Driving **cross-functional teams** with a 360° vision strategy.
-- **Strategic Design:** Evaluating, planning, and aligning **Generative AI initiatives** with organizational goals.
+- **Strategic Design:** Evaluating, planning, and aligning **Generative AI initiatives** with business goals.

 <h2 align="left">Research Focus</h2>

 🔬 **Areas of Exploration:**
+- Artificial General Intelligence
+- Machine Consciousness
+- Interpretability
-- Generative AI
+- AI Ethics
 - Reinforcement Learning
-- Quantum Computing
 - Computational Neuroscience